rentruewang/mind/code/fpoop.md

 See this amazing [link](https://craftinginterpreters.com/representing-code.html) to see how visitor pattern in OOP simulates FP.

 Perhaps typeclasses in FP simulates protocols in OOP?

+## What each is good at

+Since purest FP doesn't have the notion of time, it has no side effects and mutation, so it favors creation, which makes big data structures difficult, so it favors small data structures, so it doesn't work well with adding new things, because each implementation is simple in nature.

+Since OOP is just normal programming, it goes into the other direction, and had to do encapsulation and access control to keep development sane.

+> FP is good at adding new transformation at a fixed set of things,
+> OOP is good at adding new thing for a fixed set of transformations.